tumitran/academic-kickstart/content/home/experience.md

   title = "Graduate student"
   company = "Cold Spring Harbor Laboratory" company_url = ""
-  location = "Cold Spring Harbor" date_start = "2015-08-01"
+  location = "Cold Spring Harbor, New York" date_start = "2015-08-01"
   date_end = ""
   description = """People can smell molecules using an emsemble of receptors.
-I teaching computer to smells by treating 3D convolutional filters as 'receptors' and 4D tensors as 'molecules'.
+I teaching computer to smells by treating 3D convolutional filters as "receptors" and 4D tensors as "molecules".
 Through studying artifical systems, I hope to understand how biological systems process smells."""

 +++